txdat/notes/obsidian/engineering/design data intensive applications/book/part 2. distributed data.md

 #### reading/writing quorums
 - "if there are n replicas, every write must be confirmed by w nodes to be considered successful and must query at least r nodes for each read" -> if **w+r>n**, we expect to get an up-to-date data -> among the nodes we read, there must be at least 1 node with up-to-date data
-	- common choice of w,r,n is n is odd and w, r are ceil(n/2) = majority selection. but quorums are not neccessary majorities -> sets of ndoes for read/write must overlap in at least 1 node
+	- common choice of w,r,n is n is odd and w, r are ceil(n/2) = majority selection. but quorums are not necessary majorities -> sets of nodes for read/write must overlap in at least 1 node
 	- w+r > n && min(w,r) > n/2
-	- normally, reads and writes are sent to all relicas, but client waits at least r replicas for each read and w replicas for each write
+	- normally, reads and writes are sent to all replicas, but client waits at least r replicas for each read and w replicas for each write
 - limitations of quorum consistency
-	- if sloppy quorum is used, the w writes may end up on different nodes than the r reads -> no guarenteed overlap between write/read nodes
+	- if sloppy quorum is used, the w writes may end up on different nodes than the r reads -> no guaranteed overlap between write/read nodes
 	- if 2 writes occur concurrently, not clear which one happened first -> merge concurrent writes
 	- if a write succeeded on less than w replicas (there is at least 1 replica that fails), it's not rolled back on the replicas where it succeeded -> subsequent reads may/may not return data from failed write (succeeded writes can not be rolled back)
 	- if node has new value fails, its data is restored by a stale value from other replicas -> can break quorum condition